RukshanJS/flutter-fuse/README.md

 ## Known Issues

-- If the imports are not resolved within 10 seconds, you'll have to run the `FlutterFuse: Fix Imports` command again.
+- If the imports are not resolved within 10 seconds, you'll have to run the `Flutter Fuse: Fix Imports` command again.
 - If errors that are not "Quick Fix" able exists, the importing process will run for 10 seconds and then timeout.
 ## Roadmap